bentruitt/MF_MBS_Default_Risk/README.md

 ## Analysis

+Five machine learning algorithms were applied in the analysis:
+* LogisticRegression
+* DecisionTreeClassifier
+* GradientBoostingClassifier
+* KNeighborsClassifier
+* RandomForestClassifier

+The best results were obtained using the GradientBoostingClassifier.
+The output from this algorithm is presented in the following analysis.

 <img align="right" src="/plots/web/GradientBoostingClassifier_default_prob_hist.png" alt="Default Probabilities" width=60% vspace=1% hspace=1%>

 The first plot on the right is a distribution representing the securitized Freddie Mac loans, which have not defaulted, and their probabilities of default.
 Only loans with a probablitiy of default over 1% are included here.